-Archaeologists Have Discovered The Remains Of A Giant Kangaroo Cook Out In Australia 20,000 Years Ago
+Archaeologists Have Discovered The Remains Of A Giant Kangaroo Cook-Out In Australia 20,000 Years Ago

 “It’s one of those jobs where you never know what the next hour or minute is going to find for you.
 It might be nothing, but every time you put a little trowel in the ground and touch something, it could be something really exciting.”

-As further excavations continue at this Pilbara site in Australia, archaeologists are now eagerly awaiting the radiocarbon dating results of the kangaroo bones that are estimated to be 20,000 years old.
+As further excavations continue at this Pilbara site in Australia, archaeologists are now eagerly awaiting the radiocarbon dating results of the kangaroo bones that are estimated to be 20,000-years-old.